eae58cf1/eae58cf1.github.com/perpetual/masterplan.md

 None I can foresee, since I know absolutely nothing about plane-building!

 So I've got a lot of things to learn.
-Thankfully though, we live in a day and age when many people on the plane (my lucky self included!) have access to the sum of human knowledge at our fingertips.
+Thankfully though, we live in a day and age when many people on the planet (my lucky self included!) have access to the sum of human knowledge at our fingertips.
 This'll make things easier.
 I'll attempt to work on both the textbook (theoretical) and field (practical) fronts.

 ## The Plan